 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-If you use any form of social media, it’s almost a guarantee that you are familiar with Doge whether you recognize the name or not.
-Doge is an internet meme sensation and the inspiration for the cryptocurrency, Dogecoin.
-Doge is a Shiba Inu, a small hunting breed native to Japan that is known for being lively and loving.
+If you use any form of social media, it’s almost a guarantee that you are familiar with Doge, whether you recognize the name or not.
+Doge is an internet meme sensation and the inspiration for the cryptocurrency Dogecoin.
+Doge is a Shiba Inu, a small hunting breed native to Japan known for being lively and loving.
 Want to learn a little more about Doge?
 Keep reading.

 divider-dog paw